rehierl/node-tree-outliner/3-basic-design/5-2-sxn-associations.md

 Note that, because a section can not be "strictly suspended" (see the state transitions), the term "suspended" must always be understood to be synonymous to "loosely (or seemingly) suspended".
-That is, because these sections are not closed (i.e. still open).
+That is, because these sections still count as being open.

 **CLARIFICATION**
 If each node is associated with one section only, then a section's complete